1/29/25, 5:00 PM

 The second edition of the Kosciuszko Foundation Polish Film Festival in Washington, DC, is almost here, and it's bigger than ever!

-This year, we’re expanding to six days of captivating cinema, featuring nearly 20 films: 11 feature films, several must-see shorts, and a lineup of special guests from both Polish and American film industries.
+This year, we’re expanding to six days of captivating cinema, featuring 20 films: 11 feature films, several must-see shorts, and a lineup of special guests from both Polish and American film industries.

 From gripping dramas about the ongoing Russian invasion of Ukraine to heartfelt stories about young artists, environmental battles, struggling marriages, and coping with loss, this festival offers something for everyone.
 Each film brings its own unique energy, but all share a common thread—an intimate focus on human stories and deep psychological exploration.
 These films capture the complexity of everyday life, in a way that only Polish cinema can.